 How long can I live in the student accommodation?

 The maximum amount of time you can live in a student residence has been set to ten semesters.
-The tenancy agreement can be terminated with effect from the end of a semester.
-There are special arrangements for exchange programme students and guests.
+The tenancy agreement can be terminated at the end of the first year of residence at any time with three months' notice.
+There are special regulations for exmatriculation (only within the first year of residence) as well as for program students and guests.

 How do I pay the rent?

 You pay your rent quickly and easily by direct debit.
 It is generally debited from your account up to the third working day of a month.

 Note: Payments can only be debited from a German account or an account in another EU country (if the Euro is an official currency of that country).